tobek/laminae/colophon.md

 The Hindu concept of <a href="https://en.wikipedia.org/wiki/Trimurti">the Trimurti</a>, for its axis of creation, maintenance, and destruction.

-Emily Short's <a href="https://emshort.blog/2015/12/07/procjam-entries-nanogenmo-and-my-generated-generation-guidebook/">Annals of the Parrigues</a> (<a href="https://drive.google.com/file/d/0B97d5C256qbrOHFwSUhsZE4tU0k/view?usp=sharing">PDF</a>), in particular for how its fictional authors relate to the text, and the incredible poignancy with which it carries out their background narrative.
+Emily Short's <a href="https://emshort.blog/2015/12/07/procjam-entries-nanogenmo-and-my-generated-generation-guidebook/">Annals of the Parrigues</a> (<a href="https://drive.google.com/file/d/0B97d5C256qbrOHFwSUhsZE4tU0k/view?usp=sharing">PDF</a>), in particular for how its fictional authors present themselves in the text, and the incredible poignancy with which it carries out their background narrative.

 Italo Calvino's <a href="https://en.wikipedia.org/wiki/Invisible_Cities">Invisible Cities</a>, which I haven't actually read yet (I've been saving it until after I completed this) but the concept of which I have absorbed via osmosis.